dtguin/RepData_PeerAssessment1/PA1_template.md

 ## Calculate the mean number of steps per day by taking the mean of each sum of the daily number of steps per day.
 mean_steps = round(mean(df_days$sum), 1)
 #
-## Calculate the median number of steps per day by taking the median of  of each sum of the daily number of steps per day.
+## Calculate the median number of steps per day by taking the median of each sum of the daily number of steps per day.
 median_steps = median(df_days$sum)
 ```
 The mean of the number of steps taken per day is 10766.2.